“Language is the source of misunderstandings.”Antoine de St. Exupery, The Little Prince

 The Benefits of Computer – Assisted Translation Tools for Human Translation

 Computer-assisted translations are not nearly as similar to machine translations as they may sound.
-A computer-assisted translation is a human translation that is made with the assistance of computer-assisted tools (CATs), which greatly increase the efficiency of human translation without lowering its quality.
+A computer-assisted translation is a human translation that is made with the assistance of computer-assisted translation (CAT) tools, which greatly increase the efficiency of human translation without lowering its quality.

-At Art One Translations we understand the significant gains to be made through the use of CATs, which contribute to our quality translations without removing the human element from them.
+At Art One Translations we understand the significant gains to be made through the use of CAT tools, which contribute to our quality translations without removing the human element from them.
 For more information about our computer-assisted translation technology, do not hesitate to contact us.

 Comments are closed.